What do otolaryngologists do?

 They can often perform the removal of small lesions and superficial skin cancers under local anesthetic in an outpatient setting.

 4) Facial plastic surgery

 This type of surgery can be either reconstructive or cosmetic.
-Otolaryngologists can repair birth defects such as cleft palates or conditions that are the result of accidents, previous surgery, or skin cancer.
+Otolaryngologists can repair congenital anomalies, such as cleft palates, or conditions that are the result of accidents, previous surgery, or skin cancer.

 5) Myringotomy and pressure equalization (PE) tube placement

 Otolaryngologists can perform a range of ear surgeries.